-See the blogpost for my favorite side to this chicken stir fry -- a simple cucumber salad!
+See the blog post for my favorite side dish for Chicken Stir Fry -- a simple cucumber salad!